Losant/losant-docs/docs/organizations/resource-limits.md

+---
+description: Learn about resource limits for Sandboxes and Organizations.
+---

 # Resource Limits

 Organizations and Sandboxes within the Losant Platform are subject to limits on the number of resources (e.g. [devices](/devices/overview/), [applications](/applications/overview/) and more) that are registered under that entity.